Terms and conditions

 2. Refrain from any activity that brings ACC, the wider counselling profession and/or the ministry of pastoral care into disrepute.

-3. Notify ACC of any complaints received by the affiliate, or any criminal or civil proceedings against any person associated with the affiliate which could bring the profession into disrepute or otherwise present a risk to staff and/or members of the public.
+3. Notify ACC of any complaints received by the affiliate, or any criminal or civil proceedings against any person associated with the organisational member which could bring the profession into disrepute or otherwise present a risk to staff and/or members of the public.

 Organisations who cannot currently meet all these standards, are accepted into membership provided that they can demonstrate that they are ‘working towards’ having these in place or have a valid reason for an exemption.